 CID Component Identifier

 The CID helps pinpoint a specific circuit or system, usually within the MID.
 E.g. CID 854 - Brake Oil Temperature Sensor (Right Rear), is related to MID 116.
 Our top 3 CID fault codes at Clue are 3565 (Air Conditioner Suction Pressure Sensor), 1961 (Hydraulic Oil Temperature Sensor) and 1469 (SAE J1939 Data Link).
-There are hundreds of CIDs, and here's a useful list.
+To get the full list, contact us with the form below.

 FMI Failure Mode Identifier

 These are essentially the "message" from the circuit affected.
 For example, MID 116-CID 854 may report FMI 4, “Voltage below normal”.
-From what we can see amongst hundreds of thousands of fault code at Clue, he most common FMI codes are 3 (“Voltage above normal”) and 9 (“Abnormal update rate”).
-A fairly complete list of FMI codes is here.
+From what we can see amongst hundreds of thousands of fault code at Clue, the most common FMI codes are 3 (“Voltage above normal”) and 9 (“Abnormal update rate”).
+Some examples here:

 The advantage of using a platform like Clue, is that you won't have to worry about interpreting any of these codes.
 Your operators, mechanics and equipment managers will get all fault codes in plain english (or Spanish - we're bilingual).
 Clue does all the hard work of interpreting SPN, MID, CID, and FMI codes for you.
 Best of all, we do that for all OEMs, not just Caterpillar.
 To learn more, contact us today via firstname.lastname@example.org.